-IMPORTANT GILTWOOD GIRANDOLE MIRROR WITH FOUR CANDLE ARMS SURMOUNTED WITH AN EAGLE AND ANTHEMEON
+IMPORTANT REGENCY CONVEX GIRANDOLE MIRROR WITH FOUR CANDLE ARMS SURMOUNTED WITH AN EAGLE AND ANTHEMION

 American or English, c.1825